What Is Lena On The Move all about?

 - how travel may change your mindset and help you become a better person?

 Th purpose of this travel website is to provide travel inspiration and useful tips for budget-minded travelers and people with limited vacation time.
 I'd like to share with you both my awesome experiences and misadventures, and introduce you to incredible spots off-the-beaten-path.

 Never Miss A Thing!

 I was born in the beautiful town of Marburg and raised in Franconia's capital city Nuremberg by travel-enthusiastic parents who took me to different countries around Europe as a child.

 I started solo-traveling and scuba diving at the age of 18 during a gap year I spent volunteering in the South-Pacific and Africa.
-Among other things, my love for travel was the reason I studied International Business and Tourism Management, and am now working part-time as a digital marketer for small and medium-sized businesses in the tourism industry and travel writer on a freelance level.
+Among other things, my love for travel was the reason I studied International Business and Tourism Management, and am now working part-time both as a digital marketer for small and medium-sized businesses in the tourism industry and a freelance travel writer.

 On an extended trip through Southeast Asia in 2017, I also had the chance to take my diving career to the next level and not only finished my Divemaster training but also helped run a dive shop in the Philippines for a few months.